uzh-bf/gbl-knowledge/definitions/Bloom's Taxonomy.md

 ![[bloom taxonomy.png]]

 ## Remember
 In the "Remember" category, the focus lies on identifying and retrieving of relevant knowledge from memory and on the retention of learned materials.
-Its associated cognitive processes are "Recognizing" for identifying and "Recalling" for retrieving knowledge.
+Its associated cognitive processes are "Recognizing" and "Recalling".
+### Recognizing

 ## Understand
-The "Understand" category refers to determining the meaning of
+The "Understand" category refers to determining the meaning of instructional messages and communication of all sorts (oral, written and graphic).
+The cognitive processes related to "Understand" are "Interpreting", "Exemplifying", "Classifying", "Summarizing", "Inferring", "Comparing", and "Explaining".
 ## Apply
 ## Analyse
 ## Evaluate